mnr/writing-wip/dimensions_living_book/greta.md

 Greta carried a hand-packed lunch down to Gene at his Citgo service station and did the banking for the business.
 They purchased a four-bedroom, two bath house with 1,800 square feet of floor space for a rambunctious family.
 Upstairs were two bedrooms; boys on the left, girls on the right.
 Gene and Greta had a bedroom downstairs, the fourth bedroom was Gene's office.

 Her children, like all children, tested her limits.
 Her youngest son memorized joke books and would repeat them, rapid-fire, at the dinner table.
 By the time the kids were laughing, choking, and spitting up milk from their noses, Gene sent them to the basement.
 I picture Gene and Greta sitting at the quiet table, trying to keep an air of somber wisdom, but eventually smirking and breaking out in snorts themselves.
-Parental decorum *must* be maintained.

 One daughter was famous for sneaking out from her second-floor bedroom by climbing down the antenna mast next to the house.
 She had to avoid the nearby kitchen window, especially if anyone was doing late night dishes.
 Once, upon her return, she was halfway up the mast when a passing car caught her in its headlights.
 I'm told the car stopped for a minute, then drove on.
 She continued her climb and nothing more was ever said.
 That word never travelled back to Gene and Greta is surprising considering a town the size of Neillsville.